 Which One is My Selection & What Should of Yours?

-WordPress.com is only good for personal bloggers who aren’t interested in making money from own blog/website.
-If your one of them, then go with free WordPress.com.
+WordPress.com is only good for personal bloggers who aren’t interested in making money from their own blog/website.
+If you are one of them, then go with free WordPress.com.
 And, if you’re a different blogger trying to make blogging into a career, then you must use self-hosted WordPress.org.
-Largely newbie thinks that self-hosted WordPress cost money but for a small enough blog, in fact, it’s truly cheaper.
+Largely newbie thinks that self-hosted WordPress costs money but for a small enough blog, in fact, it’s truly cheaper.

-And, if you are starting a new blog then read this: step by step guide on how to start a WordPress blog.
+And, if you are starting a new blog then read this: a step-by-step guide on how to start a WordPress blog.

 Or simply contact us to do this all for free for you…

-For WordPress.org, you can use BlueHost (official recommendation of WordPress) which costs $3.95 per month so $47.4/year, and it includes a free domain name ($17 worth).
-If you would like to use other web hosting companies at a similar charge, but they won’t give a domain free.
+For WordPress.org, you can use Bluehost (official recommendation of WordPress) which costs $3.95 per month so $47.4/per year, and it includes a free domain name ($17 worth).
+If you would like to use other web hosting companies at a similar charge, they won’t give you a domain free.
 Though, you can buy a domain name for your blog at $10-$17 from GoDaddy or NameCheap.
 Its total charged you $57.4/year.
 Now you will get full power over the whole thing.